myrho/dive/README.md

 You need to [install Elm](https://guide.elm-lang.org/install.html) before.

-From the root of your Elm project run
+Then run:

    elm package install myrho/dive

 ## Example

-Create a file named `Main.elm` and paste the following code into it:
+Create a file named `Main.elm` and copy/paste the following piece of code into it:

     import Html